 The Research Design in a research project tells the story of what direction the plot of the story will take.
 The writing in this heading sets the stage for the rising action of the plot in the research story.
 The Research Design describes the journey that is about to take place.
 It functions to guide the reader in understanding the type of path the story will follow.
 The Research Design is the overall direction of the research story and is determined before deciding on the specific steps to take in obtaining and analyzing the data.

 The Research Design heading appears in Chapter 3 of the thesis and dissertation projects under the Methodology heading.
-The Research Design is included as part of Chapter 2 of capstone projects.
-The heading content is included in Chapter 2 of a capstone project.
-In the capstone project, the Research Design explains the type of design used for conducting a needs assessment.
-The literature review does not have this heading.
+A literature review project does not have this heading.